rcobian11/FlaskNFL/README.md

 ## TODO
 - Make seperate html file to be rendered when picks are submitted
+- Get average spread from all avaliable and average them out
 - Look into adding password to gen_config directory